rgehrsitz/rpgo/docs/IRMAA_QUICKSTART.md

 # IRMAA Alerts - Quick Start Guide

-## Proof That IRMAA Code Works
+## Fast Proof That IRMAA Detection Works

-The IRMAA threshold detection is **fully functional**.
-Run this test to see it in action:
+The IRMAA threshold detection is fully integrated into projections (TUI, console, HTML).
+You can still run a focused unit test to see tier transitions:

 ```bash
 go test -v ./internal/calculation -run "TestIRMAAThresholdExamples"